Virginia's 58th House of Delegates district

 Virginia's 58th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
+District 58 represents part of western Henrico County.
+The seat is currently head by Rodney Willett.

-District 58 represents Greene County as well as parts of Albemarle, Fluvanna, and Rockingham counties.
-The seat is currently held by Republican Robert B. Bell, who was first elected in November 2001.
+Prior to 2021, District 58 represented Greene County as well as parts of Albemarle, Fluvanna, and Rockingham counties.
+Prior to the 2021 redistricting, the seat was held by Republican Robert B. Bell, who resigned in September 2023.